Manny Machado Jerseys Quickly Pulled From Padres’ Team Store

 — USA TODAY Sports (@usatodaysports) February 21, 2019

-The digits may excite some fans of the professional baseball player, as it is the same number he sported on his uniform when he played for the Baltimore Orioles when he made his Major League debut in 2012 until being traded to the Los Angeles Dodger in July of 2018.
+The digits may excite some fans of the professional baseball player, as it is the same number he sported on his uniform when he played for the Baltimore Orioles when he made his Major League debut in 2012 until being traded to the Los Angeles Dodgers in July of 2018.
 According to ESPN, Machado had to don a different number after making the move to L.A. because it was already worn by Max Muncy.
-Manny instead chose to adopt number 8, partly in honor of Kobe Bryant, who he said he was a “huge fan of growing up.”
+Manny instead chose to adopt number 8, partly in honor of Kobe Bryant as he was a “huge fan of growing up.”

 @sdutKevinAcee pic.twitter.com/mcjcm8lSLt